-Configuring a NetBackup Deduplication Engine user with limited permissions for Auto Image Replication
+Configuring a NetBackup Deduplication Engine user with limited permissions for Auto Image Replication on page 260.

 MSDP supports the creation of a user specifically for Auto Image Replication.
 A user with permissions limited to Auto Image Replication is more secure than a user with administrative permissions.